 - Place the muffin pan in the oven.
 Bake until done, about 25 minutes.

-- Wait until the muffins have completely cooled before running a knife around the edges and removing them from the pan.
+- Wait until the muffins have completely cooled on a wire rack to room temperature before running a knife around the edges and removing them from the pan.